ardit-shalla/RPA/README.md

 -Search web app for Items_name

--Extract data for a single Item (Descriptio,Price)
+-Extract data for a single Item (Description,Price)

 -Save the first 10 Item_DEscription, Item_Price to excel